 When you want to edit any of the templates simply click on the current Active template which will show you the details of the template.
 To proceed with a version edit click the New Version button in the top right-hand corner:

-This will open a Protocol template in edit mode the Form Designer options display.
+This will open a pending template in edit mode and give you the Form Designer options.
 You can add different forms sections within the template, additional elements within the forms, edit existing sections/elements, reorder sections/elements, or remove elements entirely.
+You can use the 'Add Item' to add an element, the trash icon to remove, or the gear icon to make edits to the field gadget.

 In the Protocol Type templates there is also the below banner across the top of the screen that gives you access to the different options of the protocol template (it defaults to the Form selection view):